allpurposemachines/hypermap/www/getting_started.md

 ```

 There's some additional timestamp information that's not in the index view that we'd like to read.
-Right now, there's no connection from the index view to the individual todos, so if we want to see that information in Mech we'd need to parse the "id" from the index view, construct a new URL with that "id" and then `goto` to the new URL.
+Right now, there's no connection from the index view to the individual todos, so if we want to see that information in Mech we'd need to parse the "id" from the index view, construct a new URL with that "id" and then `open` to the new URL.
 But there's a simpler way:

 ```sh
 % curl localhost:8000/ | jq